ratanakpek/tos-kotlin/README.md

 Your phone has been reset successfully !
 ```

+Behavioral design patterns:
-Behavioral design patterns ->  are concerned with algorithms and the assignment of responsibilities between objects.
+are concerned with algorithms and the assignment of responsibilities between objects.

 [Command](app/src/main/java/com/example/designpatterninkotlinjava/behavioral/Command.kt)
 ------------
 is wrapped under an object as command and passed to invoker object.
 Invoker object looks for the appropriate object which can handle this command and passes the command to the corresponding object which executes the command.

 #### Example: